trhacknon/EMAGNET/README.md

 * Left side is how you see things - Right side is what actually going on:

 ![Screenshot](.preview/emagnet2-debug.gif)

-### Getting Started:

-    git clone https://github.com/wuseman/emagnet /tmp/emagnet
-    cd /tmp/emagnet
-    chmod +x emagnet*
-    ./emagnet --emagnet

-    That's it, have phun!

-### Notice

-If you run emagnet --bruteforce ssh and do not see how many ip addresses that was found it means there was no ipv4 addresses found, this is not a bug or miss from me.
-If there is any ipv4 addresses found then you will see how many ipv4 addresses you found, then you gonna portscan them and last you will see how many of all the ipv4 addresses found has port 22 open and then it will begin the bruteforce and using the credenticals from emgnet.conf, default is root:root.

 ### System Requirements